 Lansing, MI 48909-8164

-1. Documentation of electronic fingerprint clearance for the applicant only through L1 Identity Solutions.
-The Fingerprint Specialist at L1 Identity Solutions will provide this documentation by completing the TCN # on the applicant's copy of the Licensing Record Clearance (BCAL-1326-CC) and the Livescan Fingerprint Background Check Request form.
+1. Documentation of electronic fingerprint clearance for the applicant only through a Michigan State Police Private Livescan Vendor.
+The Fingerprint Specialist will provide this documentation by completing the TCN # on the applicant's copy of the Licensing Record Clearance (BCAL-1326-CC) and the Livescan Fingerprint Background Check Request form.

 3. Medical Clearance Request (BCAL-3704-CC) - For you signed by your physician or your physician's designee which attests to your health.
 The Patient Information section must be completed before submitting the form to your physician for completion.